Balt2/CS262_Project3/README.md

    You should use the IP address from the computer itself and not a website like whatismyip, because the IP exposed to the general public is different than the IPv4 from the computer's perspective.
 On a Mac, for example, the IP can be found by navigating to Settings > Network > Advanced > TCP/IP tab.

-2. From the root directory of the repository, run: `pip install grpcio grpcio-tools`
+2. From the root directory of the repository, run: `pip install grpcio grpcio-tools`.

 ## Compiling for gRPC